sujesharukil/ValigatorJS/README.md

 ### This is an early pre-alpha commit.
 This should not be used in production or for development yet.

+## Dependencies

+The library expects lodash (https://github.com/lodash/lodash) to be loaded anad available.

 ## Code Example

 Coming soon.